exercism/elixir/concepts/booleans/introduction.md

 # Introduction

 Elixir represents true and false values with the boolean type.
 There are only two values: `true` and `false`.
+These values can be bound to a variable:

 ```elixir
 true_variable = true